 It has been a tremendous change largely because career opportunities and paths are less structured and predictable.

-What are the Techniques, Tools, and Activities of Career Development of Employees?
+What are the Techniques for the Career Development of Employees?

-These are discussed below classifying under various categories:
+These are discussed below classified under various categories:

 Self Assessment Tools